Zone Sporting Blue

 It has been argued that these reforms to improve the quality and usefulness of the HSC are long overdue, and a good start, but do not go far enough to meet the needs of the Australian workplace in the 21st century.
 It will be a very interesting time in education to see if N can indeed develop rigorous and challenging in school assessments which do not just assess what is taught in the HSC examination.
 Watch this space!

-Looking for a particular STHS publication.
-Click here to see a range of downloads including Tech Talk, Annual School Report and School Plan.
+Looking for a particular STHS publication?
+Click here to see a range of downloads including our monthly newsletter Tech Talk, the Annual School Report and the School Plan.